jpettitt/jpettitt.github.io/index.md

 I've created and led successful technology companies for 30 years.
 I have had four successful exits as a founder: two sales (Relay Media and Specialix) and two successful IPOs (CyberSource and Beyond.com).
 CyberSource was subsequently purchased by VISA for $2 billion, and Beyond.com went on to achieve $100 million in revenues.

-I'm a pioneer in content protection and e-commerce invlding the forst ever app store, software.net in 1994.
+I'm a pioneer in content protection and e-commerce including the first ever app store, software.net in 1994.
 I am the inventor of multiple U.S. technology patents in online fraud detection, and content distribution.

 [Here is my resume](/resume.html) if you want to know more about what I do for work